ga-wdi-pvd/http-mvc-intro-rails/README.md

 - Explain how Ruby on Rails implements MVC
 - List the most common folders in a Rails application and describe their purpose
 - Explain how Convention over Configuration relates to Ruby on Rails
-- Describe how to read understand and fix errors in a Rails application
+- Describe how to read, understand and fix errors in a Rails application

 ## Framing (10 minutes / 0:10)

-> NOTE: This lesson is our first foray into Rails.
-Its purpose is to give you a brief introduction into the back-end framework and give you a sense of what it's all about.
+What do  Airbnb, Basecamp, Disney, GitHub, Hulu, Kickstarter, Shopify, Twitter, and the Yellow Pages all have in common?
+They were built on the Ruby on Rails framework.

+RoR is a rapid web application development framework, designed to get you up and running quickly.
+It was made famous by the 15 minute blog video from creator David Heinnemair Hanson.

+Today we are not going to get into the nuances and gritty details of Rails.
+Insead, we will give you a brief introduction into the back-end framework.
+In future lessons, we are going to get into the full power of Rails, including the ability to quickly get a web application up and running, complete with CRUD capability.
+By getting familiar with the Rails framework nd design choices, you are learning the same system that powers some of the largest sites on the web.

+## Why Rails?
+What makes Rails so special?
+Why has it become so popular as a web development framework?
+One of the reasons is that it is completely open source

+Check out the [source code](https://github.com/rails/rails) on Github.
+  - what can you tell me about the Rails project, by looking at its github page?
+    - open source stats…
+      - 60,000 + commits
+      - 3000 + contributors
+      - 13,000 + forks (!)
+    - current version…
+      - current version: Rails 5
+      - Do you think you are going to work with multiple versions of Rails?
+In the real world it takes years for companies to go from rails 3 to 4, and 4 to 5.
+You should be familiar with how to use different versions.
+Tools like [Ruby Version Manager (or RVM)](https://rvm.io/) can help with that

+    - Are there outstanding issues yet to be merged in Pull Requests?
+What do these pull requests represent?
+  - created by DHH and 37 Signals

+Rails is a BIG project.
+It will take you YEARS to get to know all of it, BUT you only need to know a handful of commands to get started.
+Rails is famous for its [15 minute blog video](https://www.youtube.com/watch?v=Gzj723LkRJY) by DHH

+> NOTE: Do not get discouraged by the amount of brand new stuff in a Rails project and in the Rails ecosystem on the web.
 By the end of this lesson, you are NOT expected to know the meaning behind each file and folder.
 All we want to focus on during this lesson is to get a feel for what Rails is all about and make comparisons between it and Sinatra.
 We'll get into the nitty-gritty of Rails in subsequent lessons.

+This lesson will not include writing much - if any - code at all.
+We are going to take a high-level theoretical approach.
+It's extremely important to understand the underlying concepts before jumping into such a heavy duty framework such as Rails.

+First, we are going to talk more about the design and architecture of a Rails application, and the pattern that it uses, the MVC pattern.

+## What Is MVC?

 As our applications get more complicated, we need ways to help manage the *complexity* and *size*.
 We have lots of tools to help us do this.